Securing Windows server VMs: MFA without the overhead

 Many organizations find that the downside of using these tools is that they add complexity and, in many cases, extra cost.

-UserLock was designed to solve these MFA implementation challenges through a single simple-to-implement platform.
+UserLock was designed to solve these MFA implementation challenges through one smart, simple platform.

-UserLock also makes it easy to extend these user identities to the cloud using mechanisms such as UserLock SSO and the AD DS server role.
-Again, the on-premise AD infrastructure can be used to authenticate VMs running in Microsoft’s cloud.
+UserLock also makes it easy to extend secure on-prem authentication of AD identities to the cloud.
+UserLock SSO makes it easy to bring SaaS access under IT's control.
+Again, with UserLock, the on-premise AD identity can be used to authenticate access to VMs running in Microsoft’s cloud.

 AD already defines how users and admins access VMs.
-UserLock simply builds on this to define the MFA and access control policies that suit each organization.
+UserLock simply builds on this with granular MFA and access control policies that teams can customize completely.

 Support for multiple connection and authentication mechanisms

-UserLock applies MFA when admins or users authenticate from any connection types (RDP, VPN, SSH) using a range of factors, including push notifications, authenticator apps and YubiKey or Token2 hardware tokens.
+UserLock applies MFA when admins or users authenticate from any connection type (RDP, VPN, IIS) using a range of factors, including push notifications, authenticator apps, and YubiKey or Token2 hardware tokens.

 Monitoring VM logins for suspicious activity